 With A Field Trip

 Is it time to study mammals?
 Instead of reading a lesson about mammals to your children, teach it as you walk through the zoo.
 Plan a trip to a Civil War battlefield park to coordinate with your Civil War studies.
-Let your school curriculum help direct vacation planning.
-For instance, if a study of Lewis and Clark is anywhere on the horizon, head to Yellowstone National Park instead of the beach for vacation this year.

 Did your son love that seafaring novel?
 Find a way to visit a ship replica.
 Do your daughter’s eyes light up whenever she hears the word archaeology?
 Research locations that allow her to try her hand at a dig.